 Love the Sinner

-Today marks two years since the Pulse Nightclub shooting, the deadliest incident of violence against LGBTQ people in U.S. history, killing 49.
+Today marks three years since the Pulse Nightclub shooting, the deadliest incident of violence against LGBTQ people in U.S. history, killing 49.
 While many rallied with support in the aftermath, far too many churches, pastors and Christians remained silent, or simply, as Julie Rodgers pointed out, failed to publicly name “the significance of the shooter targeting gay people.”
 What’s the connection between that silence and the church’s historic misunderstanding, vilification, and rejection of sexual and gender minorities?
 Love the Sinner, a 16-minute documentary by Jessica Devaney and Geeta Gandbhir, explores that question.

 Raised in an evangelical world of Moral Majority politics, purity pledges and anti-abortion activism, Devaney became restless and dissatisfied with her church’s post-9/11 anti-Muslim sentiments, patriarchal attitudes, and advocacy of conversion therapy for gay people, among other things.
 Finding their answers to her questions inadequate at best, she left both the church and her hometown as a young woman, embraced her lesbian identity, and eventually found herself so far removed from her early influences that she essentially forgot where she’d come from.